ritzvik/Knowledge-Graph-backed-RAG-AMP/README.md

 This repository demonstrates how to power a RAG(Retrieval Augmented Generation) application with a knowledge graph(supported by graph DBs like [Neo4j](https://neo4j.com/)) to capture relationships and contexts not easily accessible if vector databases are being used in a RAG pipeline

+**IMPORTANT**: *Please read the following before proceeding.
+This AMP includes or otherwise depends on certain third party software packages.
+Information about such third party software packages are made available in the notice file associated with this AMP.
+By configuring and launching this AMP, you will cause such third party software packages to be downloaded and installed into your environment, in some instances, from third parties' websites.
+For each third party software package, please see the notice file and the applicable websites for more information, including the applicable license terms.
+If you do not wish to download and install the third party software packages, do not configure, launch or otherwise use this AMP.
+By configuring, launching or otherwise using the AMP, you acknowledge the foregoing statement and agree that Cloudera is not responsible or liable in any way for the third party software packages.*

 ## AMP Overview

 In this AMP, we create a corpus of significant AI/ML papers from [arXiv](https://arxiv.org/), and from first degree citations of a few hardcoded seed papers, resulting in a database of ~350 papers.
 We expect that these papers would contain some informaton about the latest developments in Artificial Intelligence/Machine Learning/Large Language Models.
 The AMP user can ask AI/ML related questions, and the RAG pipeline would try to generate answers from the corpus stored in the database.